Redgate SQL Provision, SQL Clone, Data Masker Part1

 A lack of rich, production-like data in source systems

 Non-production source systems don’t always hold perfect datasets.
 You may encounter a data set that sufficiently proves that the system works, but that dataset might be heavily scrambled and doesn’t satisfy every process, or sometimes even loses referential integrity as a result of scrambling.
-Chances are it’ll only be a small subset of your production dataset too so testing at scale is also a challenge.
+Chances are it will only be a small subset of your production dataset too so testing at scale is also a challenge.

 Competing development tracks not aligned with ours